serhiy-dranko/Dataskools/Week_5/Day_5/reflection_for_the_tasks.md

 ### Step 2 — Add A Text Box Introduction (15 mins)

-Go to **Insert → Text Box** and add a short introduction panel to your report.
-Write 3–4 sentences that answer:

-- What data is this report based on?
-- What time period does it cover?
-- What is the single most important finding a viewer should take away?
-- Any known data limitations the viewer should be aware of?

 > This introduction box is what separates a professional report from a student exercise.
 Every report shared with a real stakeholder needs a plain language summary of what they are looking at and what they should trust or question.